Jaredabera/RADAR-Robust-DRL-based-Resource-Allocation-Against-Adversarial-Attacks-in-Intelligent-O-RAN/README.md

 **How It Works**

 1. *Data Collection*: Simulates data from network slices (dl_buffer, tx_brate, ratio_granted_req). system collects data from DUs (Data Units) using the get_data_from_DUs function.
 In this case, it's simulating data collection from a static dataset.
 2. *Adversarial Attack*: Applies small imperciptle  (ε=0.001) perturbations to create adversarial examples.
+The perturbed data is stored in the adversarial_examples list.
 3. *Preprocessing*: Normalizes data and reduces dimensionality via autoencoder.
+This compressed representation is used as input for the DRL agent.
 4. *DRL Decision-Making*: Feeds processed adversarial examples to slice-specific DRL agents.
+The agent generates an action (policy) for each slice based on the adversarial input.
+The actions determine the resource allocation for each slice.
 5. *Reward Calculation*: Computes and logs rewards based on slice-specific metrics.
+The rewards and actions are logged for each iteration.
 6. *Continuous Learning*: Repeats the process, allowing agents to adapt to adversarial inputs.
+By training on these perturbed inputs, the DRL agent becomes more robust to potential variations or attacks on agent new observations/data.